 Highlands and Islands Connections Project

-Support in Mind Scotland, a national mental health charity with nearly 50 years’ experience and that supports up to 1,500 people per week with poor mental health, has started a new project called Highlands & Islands Connections.
+Support in Mind Scotland, a national mental health charity with nearly 50 years’ experience and that supports up to 1,500 people with poor mental health per week, has launched a new project called Highlands & Islands Connections.
 Building on a previous research project called Well Connected Communities, this new project is all about exploring how to strengthen community connections so to make a positive difference to the mental well-being of people living in rural areas.
 The project works with the National Rural Mental Health Forum and is funded through the Scottish Government’s Aspiring Communities Fund with support from the European Social Fund and runs until 2020.

-“The research undertaken by Support in Mind Scotland led to the formation of the National Rural Mental Health Forum in Scotland.
+Jim Hume, Convener of the National Rural Mental Health Forum, stated “The research undertaken by Support in Mind Scotland led to the formation of the National Rural Mental Health Forum in Scotland.
 This research highlighted that individuals that experience poor mental health in rural Scotland prefer to be supported within their own communities.
-This has led to the work in the Highlands and Island’s Connections project”, stated Jim Hume, Convener of the National Rural Mental Health Forum.
+This has led to the work on the Highlands and Islands Connections project”.

 The project will impact locally in each area by directly supporting people to participate in community life, whilst proactively working at community level to challenge stigma, increase awareness of mental health and wellbeing, and develop community spaces or activities that are open, accepting and community-led.
-In addition, the team will be exploring options to recruit, train and support local volunteers so to directly involve the local community in being part of the ‘solution’, which will help to build long term community cohesion.
+In addition, the team will be exploring options to recruit, train and support local volunteers so to directly involve the local community in being part of the ‘solution’, helping to build long-term community cohesion.

 It is hoped that the project will be a catalyst for change by creating a conversation about the role of a ‘community of care’ in achieving mental wellbeing, creating conditions for change, and giving people with lived experience of mental ill-health a voice.
-By working in partnership with local partners, the project aims to help to build better informed, more compassionate communities.
-By documenting the project, it is hoped that similar actions may be able to be rolled out in other locations and that the evidence gathered will be able to be used to guide future mental wellbeing policy and rural policy.
+By working with local partners, the project aims to help to build better informed, more compassionate communities.
+In documenting the project, it is hoped that similar initiatives might be rolled out in other locations and that the evidence gathered will be able to be used to guide future mental wellbeing and rural policy.